iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### ~~diffMessage.proof() ⇒ [<code>Proof</code>](#Proof) \| <code>undefined</code>~~
 ***Deprecated***

-Returns a copy of the signature.
+Returns a copy of the proof.

 **Kind**: instance method of [<code>DiffMessage</code>](#DiffMessage)
 <a name="DiffMessage+merge"></a>